GamesCreed

 Rauniot, PC, Review, Gameplay, Screenshots, GamesCreed

-Taking a step back and a break from the game seems necessary after a while as not finding what you need to move onto the next stage can get frustrating, this also again plays into the game’s challenge of needing to find key objects.
+Taking a step back and a break from the game seems necessary after a while, as not finding what you need to move onto the next stage can get frustrating; this also plays into the game’s challenge of needing to find key objects.

 Rauniot, PC, Review, Gameplay, Screenshots, GamesCreed

 Overall, Rauniot is an odd but interesting concept that can benefit from some more love.
-While visually the game is pretty and displays a nuclear war-torn world quite well, it does sometimes feel a bit slow and interactions could use less suspense-building pauses in between and more of a snappy delivery, Rauniot is a good game but could use something more to set itself apart.
+While visually the game is pretty and displays a nuclear war-torn world quite well, it does sometimes feel a bit slow, and interactions could use fewer suspense-building pauses in between and more of a snappy delivery.
+Rauniot is a good game, but could use something more to set itself apart.

 Review Overview